Wonderfall/old_dockerfiles/reverse/README.md

 - chown your certs files with the right uid/pid (no other way)
 - change `listen` directive to 8000/4430 instead of 80/443

-By the way, it is recommended to **build this image** directly instead of pulling it from Docker Hub.
+By the way, it is recommended to **build this image** (using docker-compose 1.6 and later for args compatibily) directly instead of pulling it from Docker Hub.

 #### Volumes
 - **/sites-enabled** : should contain your vhosts files (.conf)